Tellusant/docs/articles-posts/predictive-modeling-philosophies.md

 Because it models how the world works rather than how data appear, it is better suited for counterfactual analysis and regime change.
 Its limitation is that incorrect or incomplete specification can degrade predictive accuracy, especially in the short run.

->Tellusant comment tbd
+>Practical insight tbd

 ### Reduced-Form
 The reduced-form stance occupies the middle ground, seeking stable empirical relationships without fully specifying the underlying system.
 It accepts that causal drivers matter—such as price, income, or external conditions—but does not attempt full structural identification.

 The focus is on finding relationships that are empirically robust and practically useful for prediction.
 This approach often delivers a balance between accuracy and interpretability, though it depends critically on the stability of observed relationships over time.

->Tellusant comment tbd
+>Practical insight tbd

 ## Approximate the data
 This orientation treats the historical record as the most reliable guide to the future and judges models by predictive performance on unseen data.
 Structure is incidental—what matters is extracting stable patterns.
 It excels when the data-generating process is persistent and richly observed, and it fails when regimes shift or when past patterns cease to hold.